19604 John Street is for Sale

 The Kitchen

 Walking into the kitchen you can see the sink, ample storage space and a place to put a dishwasher.
-Or … a place to store your dog food if you are scrub your own dishes.
+Or … a place to store your dog food if you scrub your own dishes.

 The heart of the kitchen.

 Looking to your right (west) from the kitchen door.
-That pantry is one of the best designed kitchen storage units I have seen.
+That pantry is one of the best designed kitchen storage units I have ever seen.
 Space on the doors, swinging doors in front, and then shelves behind that.
 A true marvel of engineering.
 We took a picture but it doesn’t do it justice.

 Back to where we began in the kitchen but the view from the fridge.